 Here is the peony scroll on Nyodai’s nine panel kesa

-Only parts of the peony scroll appear on her mentor’s rakusu because the material is cut into small pieces and the pattern is large.
+Only parts of the peony scroll appear on her mentor’s rakusu (work-style five-panel kesa) because the material is cut into small pieces and the pattern is large.

 Still, there is some similarity in the curled leaves, though the flowers on Nyodai’s kesa are somewhat simpler

 Chisen Shintsū founded Tsūgenji Convent around a hundred years after the founding of Keiaiji.
-Tsūgenji became the fifth temple of the Kyoto Five Mountain Convents and survives today under the name of one of its subtemples, Donkein Imperial Convent.
-Situated not far from Tenryūji in the Arashiyama area of Kyoto, Although not the original site of Tsūgenji, Donkein’s proximity to Tenryūji reconfirms the close connection between its foundress, Abbess Shintsū, and her brother the second Abbot of Tenryūji, Mukyoku Shigen (1282-1359), as well as with another Tenryūji Abbot, Shun’oku Myōha (1312-1388).
+Tsūgenji became the fifth temple of the Kyoto Five Mountain Convents and survives today under the name of one of its subtemples, Donkein Imperial Convent which is situated not far from Tenryūji in the Arashiyama area of Kyoto, Although not the original site of Tsūgenji, Donkein’s proximity to Tenryūji reconfirms the close connection between its foundress, Abbess Shintsū, and her brother the second Abbot of Tenryūji, Mukyoku Shigen (1282-1359), as well as with another Tenryūji Abbot, Shun’oku Myōha (1312-1388).
 It is from Myōha that Shintsū received the green and purple peony scroll kesa preserved now at Donkein.
-It comes with a letter.
+It comes with the following.

 法衣一頂 地萌 畦紫 顕紋紗